(Regularly updated with information)

 Fried Eggs and Bacon were also on offer and the place was known to be an excellent place to battle a hangover.

-The cafe is remembered to have lasted into the video game cabinet era.
+The café is remembered to have lasted into the video game cabinet era which would place it in the 1980’s.

 Café Bakery 285 (current)